17twenty/shortuuid/README.md

 # shortuuid

-*Note: This library was ported from the original github.com/lithammer/shortuuid/v3 repo* *This library eshews the Google UUID library and uses the gofrs version*
+*Note: This library was ported from the original github.com/lithammer/shortuuid/v3 repo* *This library eschews the Google UUID library and uses the gofrs version*

 A Go library that generates concise, unambiguous, URL-safe UUIDs.
 Based on and compatible with the Python library